Sister cities

 The Sister Cities movement in Australia www.sistercitiesaustralia.com is organised through local councils and community committees and associations.

 As a 355C committee of Council, Port Stephens Sister Cities Committee receives funding each year for their administration costs.
 Membership to Sister Cities is open to everyone.
-Annual membership is $10 adults, $5 for youth or $25 for a family.
+Annual membership is free.
 A membership form must be completed to qualify for insurance coverage.

 Positions on the committee are elected from the floor at each AGM.

-Meetings are held monthly at Nelson Bay Bowling Club, on the last Wednesday of the month commencing at 7pm in the Bay East Room.
+Meetings are held at Nelson Bay Bowling Club, on the third Wednesday of the month commencing at 7pm in the Bay East Room.

 The ideals of the committee are to: